HOPE-Model-Project/HOPE/README.md

 4. DART mode (under development): a bilevel market model for simulating day-head and real-time market Users can select the proper mode of HOPE based on their research needs.

-The HOPE model was originally developed by a team of researchers in Prof. [Benjamin F. Hobbs group](https://hobbsgroup.johnshopkins.edu/) at [Johns Hopkins University](https://www.jhu.edu/) The main contributors include [Shen Wang](https://ceepr.mit.edu/people/wang/) and [Mahdi Mehrtash](https://github.com/MahdiMehrtash).
+The HOPE model was originally developed by a team of researchers in Prof. [Benjamin F. Hobbs group](https://hobbsgroup.johnshopkins.edu/) at [Johns Hopkins University](https://www.jhu.edu/) The main contributors include Dr. [Shen Wang](https://ceepr.mit.edu/people/wang/) and Dr. [Mahdi Mehrtash](https://github.com/MahdiMehrtash).

 ## Installation